pauliheikkila/faultystudentrecord/docs/report_009.md

 ## Details

-The program has no password policy.
-Any password of any lenght, or form is acceptable.
+The program has no logging feature.
+Security events, such as failed login attempts, are not logged.

 ## PoC

-The program will accept any password user inputs as is, and it will not give an error on unsafe passwords.
+The code does not log the information handled or passed through it.

 ## Impact

-User using a unsafe password would risk giving an attack vector through an unsafe password.
+Any security event gone unnoticed is nearly impossible to track and investigate, if they are not logged.

 ## Remediation

-Establish password policy, which requires a password of certain lenght, and complexity.
+Establish a logging feature, which logs all the log ins, changes made and other security related events.

 ## GitHub Security Advisories